 Large Ham: Again, he's played by The Rock, so it's to be expected.

-Made of Iron: He repeatedly makes fifty-foot leaps out of speeding vehicles without taking a single scratch in Movie 6, whereas similar falls from far shorter distances easily killed Shaw and Gisele.
+Made of Iron: He repeatedly makes fifty-foot leaps out of speeding vehicles without taking a single scratch in Furious 6, whereas similar falls from far shorter distances easily killed Shaw and Gisele.
 To be fair, though, both those characters hit solid pavement.
 Hobbs landed on vehicles that were matching speed.